bgachara/bgachara.github.io/posts/databases.md

       - But this new virtual memory is not immediately backed by physical memory
       - OS allocates physical memory when there is a page fault on access.
     - After a page fault, where does theOS allocate physical memory in a NUMA system.

   - Memory Allocation Location
-    - Approach:
     - Interleaving
       - Distribute allocated memory uniformly across CPUs
     - First Touch
       - at the CPU of the thread that access the memory location that caused the page fault.
     - OS can try to move memory to another NUMA region from observed access patterns.

 - Partitioning vs Placement